Last updated on October 25th, 2019 at 01:37 am

 1. Talk to someone outside of your situation:

 Pour out your heart to them about what you’re going through.
-Speaking to a counselor was one key way that I learned to process what was going on and take proactive steps to moving forward with life after the shocking and terrible death.
+Speaking to a counselor was one key way that I learned to process what was going on and take proactive steps to move forward with life after the shocking and terrible death.
 My counselor didn’t know my friend and wasn’t one of my peers and he was able to offer me advice that gave me a much-needed perspective.

 2. Rest, relax, refuel, recharge: